Ada Hegerberg is the all-time leading scorer in the competition with 53 goals.

 Ada Hegerberg equalled Anja Mittag's UEFA women's club competition record of 51 goals with two in Lyon's 100th match in Europe, and then broke it in her next game, her 50th.

-Hegerberg got two in Europe for both Stabæk and Turbine Potsdam before joining Lyon in 2014, a key part of their domination in recent seasons.
+Hegerberg got two in Europe for both Stabæk and Turbine Potsdam before joining Lyon in 2014, becoming a key part of their domination in recent seasons.
 We look at the competition's all-time top ten.

 1 Ada Hegerberg (Stabæk/Turbine Potsdam/Lyon) 53